3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 .square:hover {
     width: 200px;
     height: 200px;
-    background: blue; /* final state */
+    background: darkBlue; /* final state */
 }
 ```

-**Transition Shorthand**- allows your code to be shorter and more maintainable, especially if you are using vendor prefixes.g
+**Transition Shorthand**- allows your code to be shorter and more maintainable, especially if you are using vendor prefixes.

 - `transition: <transition-property> <transition-duration> <timing-function> <transition-delay>`
     - Example: `transition: transform 1s ease-in-out;`